 6. Wipe Down

 Think about the hundreds of times things are touched in your home before they get cleaned.
-Use your vinegar spray to moisten a damp microfiber rag and wipe down doorknobs and light switches.
+Use your vinegar spray to moisten a damp Microfiber Cleaning Cloth and wipe down doorknobs and light switches.
 Appliance handles, remote controls, cell phones and tablets can use a wiping-down, too.
 Shake your computer keyboard out over the trash to remove crumbs and dust then carefully wipe the keys.
 Don’t forget to clean the mouse!

 7. Launder Linens & Towels

-I wash sheets and pillowcases once a week, blankets every two weeks and comforters once a month.
+On my general routine I wash sheets and pillowcases once a week, blankets every two weeks and comforters once a month.
 When we have someone who is under the weather, I have a more frequent routine of changing of their pillowcase.
-I remove and replace it every day, especially if they have a runny nose or cough (who wants to sleep on a snotty pillowcase, ewww!)
+I remove and replace it every day, especially if they have a runny nose or cough (who wants to sleep on a snotty pillowcase, ewww!).